Measurement of the relative $B^{\pm}_{c}/B^{\pm}$ production cross section with the ATLAS detector at $\sqrt{s}=8$ TeV: Fit to the mass distributions

 The models for the background contributions are combined with different fractions, which are fitted to the data.
 The relative fractions are left free in the fit, as ($a \times \mathcal{F}^{(1)}_{\mathrm{bkg}} + b \times \mathcal{F}^{(2)}_{\mathrm{bkg}} + (1-(a+b)) \times \mathcal{F}^{(3)}_{\mathrm{bkg}}$), where $a$ and $b$ are free parameters of the fit.

 The projections of the results of the invariant-mass fits of the $B^{\pm}$ and the $B_c^{\pm}$ for the various $p_{\mathrm T}$ and $y$ bins considered in this measurement are given in Figures~\ref{fig:NrecoBpl2r}--\ref{fig:NrecoBc12etarFull}.
-The inset below each plot shows the bin-by-bin difference between each data point and the value obtained from the fit function divided by the quadrature sum of the statistical and systematic uncertainties, which are discussed in Section~7.
+The inset below each plot shows the bin-by-bin difference between each data point and the value obtained from the fit function divided by the quadrature sum of the statistical uncertainty and the systematic uncertainties obtained from varying the fit model and discussed in Section~\ref{sec:systs}.
 Tables~\ref{tab:fitsumBplus} and \ref{tab:fitsumBc} show a summary of the main parameters of the fits.